Hirudo orientalis

 Hirudo orientalis is a species of medicinal leech.
 It has been confused with Hirudo medicinalis, but has recently been recognized as a different species.
-This Asian species is associated with mountainous areas in the subboreal eremial zone and occurs in Azerbaijan, Iran, Uzbekistan and Kazakhstan.
+This Asian species is associated with mountainous areas in the subboreal eremias zone and occurs in Azerbaijan, Iran, Uzbekistan and Kazakhstan.
 It occurs also in Georgia, and probably in Armenia.

 Morphology

 External characters

 Length up to 108 mm, width of maximum body 10 mm, width of anterior sucker 4 mm, width of posterior sucker 5.5 mm.
 Gonopores are separated by five annuli.
 There are complete somite fiveannulate.
 Body surface is covered with numerous papillae.
 There are five eye pairs.
 Sulcus is present as a narrow and distinct groove running from the crypt of the median dorsal jaw to the dorsal rim of the anterior sucker.
 Dorsal surface color is mainly grass green, there are two orange paramedian stripes which are thin and fragmented and two orange paramarginal stripes which are broad and encompassing black segmentally arranged quadrangular or rounded spots.
 Lateral margins of body with yellow stripes encompassing black, segmentally arranged rounded spots.
 Black spots are located on the central annulus (a2) of each segment.
 Ventral region is mainly black, with metameric pairs of light greenish markings.